Skip to main content

 Overview

-This guide walks you through creating your first tool on Constants.
-By the end, you’ll have a governed, shareable tool with a UI — no local setup required for anyone who uses it.
+By the end of this guide, you’ll have a working tool with a UI, API access, and Slack integration — no local setup required for anyone who uses it.

 1